Renegade9819/twitter/README.md

 # twitter

 The Twitter app made using Flutter.
+The UI is not an exact clone.
+It's just a project I am doing to improve at Flutter.

 The API is developed with Spring Boot.
 I'll post it on GitHub soon.